alx-sch/42_ft_printf/README.md

     - `va_end(args)`: Cleans up the 'va_list' and should be called before the variadic function using va_start() returns.

 ## Error Handling
-It's important to recognize that the behavior of printf() may bot be well-defined in certain edge cases, such as invalid format or argument inputs.
+It's important to recognize that the behavior of printf() may not be well-defined in certain edge cases, such as invalid format or argument inputs.
 Moreover, this behavior can vary depending on the platform of execution; I observed differences between Ubuntu and macOS in the following scenarios:

 | Case | Command | Printout (Ubuntu) | Printout (macOS) |
 | --- | --- | --- | --- |